DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Association.

-If audited, the licensee shall
+If audited, the licensee shall provide

-provide documentation from the
+documentation from the accrediting

-accrediting organization verifying the
+organization verifying the licensee’s

-licensee’s role and participation in the
+role and participation in the inspection.

 (g)

-Fifteen hours for each committee
+Fifteen continuing education hours for

-per year is granted.
-A maximum of
+A maximum of 90 continuing

-- A peer-review committee dealing credit may be earned for this activity
+- A peer-review committee dealing

 the practice of osteopathic medicine